sscs-ose/sscs-ose.github.io/index.md

 ## Open-Source IC Design Tools

-As stated in the general introduction section, a wide range of open-source tools are available.
+As stated in the general introduction section, many open-source tools are available.
 This variety can be overwhelming initially, and sometimes a local installation on a Linux machine is not straightforward.
 A few developers try to flatten the learning curve by providing pre-built tool collections.
 One example is the [IIC-OSIC-TOOLS](https://github.com/iic-jku/iic-osic-tools) collection from Johannes Kepler University, prepared as a virtual machine (VM) using [Docker](https://www.docker.com).
 This VM has plenty of tools installed (as documented in this [README](https://github.com/iic-jku/iic-osic-tools#readme) file), as well as pre-installed `SKY130` and `GF180MCU` PDKs.

+For `GF180MCU` there are these installation How-Tos available for a local installation on a Linux machine: the first for a [digital implementation flow](https://docs.google.com/presentation/d/e/2PACX-1vQSIPOF7jcEMJU42peqgD_tdGL8rAlxVTLwA2daGg64LXHnJMKNcNT7v65VVZJYHxXhHrrncICDMuQu/pub?start=false&loop=false&delayms=3000), and the second for an [analog design flow](https://docs.google.com/document/d/e/2PACX-1vRECwewA70ctP5TBVgbZeWb-UlGH98j3tYAJTxBgElU9KkTXssV99cv76u4oCRUPRMyw4c4O0OEcTis/pub).

 ## How to Tape Out an IC